jackspirou/clientjs/README.md

 Below is the current list of available methods to find information on a users browser/device.

+You can find documentation on each method at [clientjs.jacks.io](http://clientjs.jacks.io/).

 ```
   var client = new ClientJS();